ichichikin/obsidian-plugin-interactivity/README.md

 - **Specify the number of initial lines to suppress:** Specify the number of initial lines to skip (e.g., shell greetings).

 ## Setting up Python integration

+### Setting up Python module (optional)

+If you want to use the `plots.py`, `chat.py`, and `tables.py` modules, download the project directly from this [GitHub repository](https://github.com/ichichikin/obsidian-plugin-interactivity/archive/refs/heads/main.zip).
+Then, copy the `py_manager.py` file and the `py_modules` directory into the Interactivity plugin's root directory, which is located at `./your_vault/.obsidian/plugins/interactivity/`.
 You can enhance the functionality by adding custom Python scripts to the `py_modules` directory within the plugin's directory.
 All global functions and variables in these scripts will be accessible within Obsidian.

 ### Installing Python